Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 Let's discuss the characteristics of great content marketers.
-After all, great content marketers have various critical skills in common.
+After all, great content marketers have various critical skills in common, no matter if you are an expert or just landed your first marketing job.
 The more content you create and the more you market it, the better you’ll become at most of these.

 Skills of the best content marketers

 They do their research: Conducting proper research before starting your campaign is crucial to its success.
 Building a campaign on a poor foundation is the quickest way to waste your time.
 And your audience's time.
 As such, research and plan, plan, and plan.
 If you spend less time planning and researching than writing, you must research and plan more.

 They write well: All content marketers write.
 They might be writing their content, or it might be social media posts or networking emails.
 Using proper grammar and knowing how to structure a sentence are essential.
 Most of us would like to think we are skilled writers, but that isn't always the case.
 Use tools like Grammarly to proofread your content before you publish it.

 Writing involves communicating persuasively as well as clearly.
 Snappy and clever is fine, but not at the expense of clarity.
 And, of course, good writing is done in an informative way while making every reader feel welcome, no matter their skill and knowledge level.

 They aren't afraid of analytics/data analysis: Tracking readers' engagement and content performance is crucial.
 Not tracking can lead to making the same mistakes over and over.
 Being able to interpret data and perform the analysis is a critical skill that great content marketers master.

 They're good storytellers: Being able to tell a story is challenging.
 Whether we realize it or not, most content exists to tell a story.
 Learning how to build interest through content is key to creating outstanding pieces.

 What makes a story great in terms of content marketing?
 It has the following characteristics: